-Working from home can be a wonderful experience for both employer and employee; after all, it saves the company money and saves the employee from commutes and other office hassles.
+For some, the arrival of summer brings with it a variety of reasons for remote work.
+Be it summer break for the kids or a flexible boss, working from home can be a wonderful experience for both employer and employee.
 However, it’s important to be fully prepared for the challenges you might face, such as having your documents e-filed or having all parts of your home organized for peace of mind.
 Just like working in an office, working from home has its upsides and its pitfalls.

 A major problem is how to remain productive when there are so many distractions at home that can get in the way of your work.
 Stay on target with these five productivity tips that will help you stay focused and get the job done.